suhanyujie/article-transfer-rs/src/2019/Write-a-Good-CLI-Program.md

 A command line interface(CLI) program runs on the terminal, which means there is no graphic interface, aka none-GUI.

-Actually, we use CLI every day, such as ls, ps, top, etc. There is also a awesome-cli-apps collects many good CLI program.
+Actually, we use CLI every day, such as `ls`, `ps`, `top`, etc. There is also a [awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps) collects many good CLI program.
 You can take a look.
-I recommend exa, A modern version of ‘ls’ written in Rust.
+I recommend [exa](https://github.com/ogham/exa), A modern version of ‘ls’ written in Rust.

 ![](./images07/68747470733a2f2f7261772e67697468756275736572636f6e74656e742e636f6d2f6f6768616d2f6578612f6d61737465722f73637265656e73686f74732e706e67.png)